Note for UGA faculty and instructors:

-To see what films the library owns, search in our GIL-Find catalog and then click on the format 'Visual' on the left-hand menu to filter your results to media formats.
+To see what films the library owns, search in our GIL-Find catalog and then click on the format 'Video' on the left-hand menu to filter your results to media formats.
 You can also browse videos by genre (e.g. Documentaries or Comedies or Science Fiction) or by language in the Media Desk Catalog.

 Offers streaming video for over 7,000 educational films in the arts & humanities, social sciences, business & economics, health & medicine, and science & mathematics as well as a collection of United Newsreels.
 Films are broken into segments for easy viewing.